ahmedsakr/wstrade-api/README.md

 ### Prerequisites

-You just need need node.js — and npm, obviously.
+You just need node.js — and npm, obviously.

 ### Installing